Anna-b3lla/Analysis-of-Proximity-Sensors-for-Smart-Street-Lighting-Solutions/README.md

 - **LaserPing Sensor**: Provides precise short-range measurements.
 - **RD03 Radar Sensor**: Enables long-range and high-reliability motion detection.
 - **Additional Components**: Breadboard, jumper wires, and a regulated power supply.

-For detailed wiring and hardware setup, refer to the `HardwareSetup.md` file in the repository.

 ---